 SCOPE: Eye being collected by placing the tips of fine tweezers into the eye socket from the side.

-Then pull out the eye from the socket [1].
+Then pull out the eye from the socket and remove extra tissue [1].
 Transfer the dissected sample into a tube containing 0.1 molar sodium phosphate [2].
 Ensure there is no extra tissue in the sample tube, as it may adhere to the top of the eye during sample processing [3].
 Videographer: This step is important!

-SCOPE: Eye being pulled out from the socket.
+SCOPE: Eye being pulled out from the socket and extra tissue removed

 ECU: Talent transferring the dissected sample into a tube containing sodium phosphate solution